|Westfield Orthopedic Group|

 Phone: (908)232-3879 | Fax: (908)232-5789

 A wide range of injuries occur in snow skiing.
 Knee injuries are very common, particularly injuries of the anterior cruciate ligament.
 Because skiers frequently put their arms out to break a fall, shoulder injuries — such as dislocations and sprains — often occur.
-Fractures around the shoulder and lower leg are also common.
+Fractures around the shoulder and lower leg are common.
+Skiers who fall on an outstretched hand while holding a ski pole can get a "skier's thumb."
 Head injuries also occur in skiing, and can be especially serious.

-Several strategies can help prevent ski injuries, such as having the appropriate equipment and choosing ski runs that match your level of experience.
-Taking ski lessons is especially important for new skiers — learning how to fall correctly and safely can reduce the risk for injury.
+Several strategies can help prevent ski injuries, such as having the appropriate equipment and choosing ski runs that match your ability level.
+Taking ski lessons is especially important for new skiers.
+Learning how to fall correctly and safely can reduce the risk of injury.
 Even experienced skiers can improve by taking a lesson.

 - Maintain fitness.
 Be sure you are in good physical condition when you set out on a ski outing.
 If you are out of shape, select ski runs carefully and gradually build your way up to more challenging trails.